Khyrki/Khyrki/README.md

 - 🇧🇷 I'm Brazilian
 - 🍺 I like to drink with friends
 - 🍿 I like to watch movies
-- 🌱 I’m currently learning mySQL
+- 🌱 I’m currently learning mySQL and TypeScript

 ### Skill set:
 <p align="left">